 Seek Medical Treatment

 If you need medical attention for a work-related injury or illness, you may seek treatment from your own health care provider or receive initial treatment from the University Health Services (UHS).
-UHS refers employees to the Cooley Dickinson Hospital in Northampton in cases where additional/immediate care is needed.
 The University’s workers compensation insurance carrier will pay for any costs associated with your approved workers compensation claim.
 You or your medical provider must call the state insurer’s Utilization Review Agent for pre-approval of treatment or within 24 hours after seeking emergency treatment.
 The phone number is: 1-800-266-7991.

 Notify Environmental Health and Safety (EH&S)